andronic1234/realmeye-api/ReadMe.md

 <br>

-##### _If you would like more data scraped from the website, message me on discord and I will implement it - andr123_
+##### _If you would like more data scraped from the website or if you've found any issues with the API, message me on discord and I will fix it it - andr123_